ferrilab/bitvec/book/memory-model.md

 all reads and writes use atomic instructions.

-The `::Alias` marker is applied, at compile time, by operations that split `&mut BitSlice` references into multiple coëxisting subslices.
+The `::Alias` marker is applied, at compile time, by operations that split `&mut BitSlice` references into multiple coexisting subslices.
 This is a good first step to reducing unnecessary synchrony, but not good enough.
 Consider the
 following: